Overview

 Retrieving all stories

-With the suggested function below, you will be able to retrieve all the stories that match your criteria.
+The suggested function below will retrieve all the stories that match your criteria.

 import requests